glouppe/talk-kva-2025/talk.md

 ???

-As a motivating example, imagine we have a noisy observation $y$ of some underlying physical process.
+As a starting example, imagine we have a noisy observation $y$ of some underlying physical process.

 The observation could be a low-resolution satellite image of the atmosphere, a noisy medical scan, or simply a photograph taken in low light conditions.